Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - The output type 'Microsoft.Azure.Commands.Network.Models.PSExpressRouteCircuit' is changing
   - The following properties in the output type are being deprecated : 'AllowGlobalReach'

+### `Get-AzExpressRouteCircuitStat`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzExpressRouteCircuitStats alias will be removed in an upcoming breaking change release

 ### `Get-AzFirewall`

 - Cmdlet breaking-change will happen to all parameter set
   - The output type 'Microsoft.Azure.Commands.Network.Models.PSAzureFirewallHubIpAddresses' is changing
-  - The following properties in the output type are being deprecated : 'publicIPAddresses'  - The output type 'Microsoft.Azure.Commands.Network.Models.PSAzureFirewall' is changing
+  - The following properties in the output type are being deprecated : 'publicIPAddresses'
+  - The output type 'Microsoft.Azure.Commands.Network.Models.PSAzureFirewall' is changing
   - The following properties in the output type are being deprecated : 'IdentifyTopFatFlow'

 ### `Get-AzPrivateEndpointConnection`